 What does help to explain why the Vikings were all over the North Atlantic (and into Eastern Europe, Southern Europe, Northern Africa, and the Middle East) is silver.
 Silver was the metal of choice for trade, and Vikings were traders as well as warriors.
 Huge hoards of silver coins with origins ranging from Britain to Russia to Iran to northern India have been found in Scandinavian graves from the Viking age – the Sundveda Hoard, for example, has 482 coins in it, and all but one have Eastern, Middle Eastern, or Indian markings on them.
 Even modern cities with Viking Age origins like Dublin and Bergen still have strong ties to silversmithing and trading.

 So, when did the Viking age begin?
 Well, that does depend on a lot of factors, not the least of which is where you happen to be.
-In the English-speaking world, the commonly held date is 8 June, 793 CE 5.
-This is the day that the abbey of Lindisfarne was sacked by Viking raiders, and marks the start of a very large upswing in raiding and violence in Britain and Europe from Scandinavians.
+In the English-speaking world, the commonly held date is 8 June, 793 CE.
+This is the day that Viking ships landed at the abbey of Lindisfarne and it was sacked by Viking raiders, and marks the start of a very large upswing in raiding and violence in Britain and Europe from Scandinavians.

 Of course, like everything related to the early Viking Age, it’s not quite that simple.

-There was undoubtedly contact between the Scandinavians and Britons before the raid on Lindisfarne, and not all of it was peaceful 6.
-Of course, peaceful trade had happened often enough for a royal reeve named Beaduheard to be killed by Vikings when he thought he was actually talking to a band of friendly traders in 789 7.
+There was undoubtedly contact between the Scandinavians and Britons before the raid on Lindisfarne, and not all of it was peaceful.
+Of course, peaceful trade had happened often enough for a royal reeve named Beaduhard to be killed by Vikings when he thought he was actually talking to a band of friendly traders in 789.

 Elsewhere in Europe, Scandinavian attacks begin both earlier and later than 793 CE.
-In Estonia, we have evidence of pirate activity across the Baltic Sea, with archaeological evidence 8 9 supporting the story from Ynglingatal of the Swedish king Ingvar being killed in a raid during the 8th century 10.
+In Estonia, we have evidence of pirate activity across the Baltic Sea, with archaeological evidence (Curry; Magi, pp. 233-234) supporting the story from chapter 36 of Ynglinga saga where the Swedish king Ingvarr was killed in a raid during the 8th century.
 Meanwhile, in the Frankish kingdoms, we don’t start hearing about Northmen attacking until the 9th century, with Einhard’s accounts (Einhard, p.
 14)

-Of course, the end-point is also debated, but it’s generally accepted that sometime between the conversion of Iceland in 1000 and the Norman Conquest of 1066 12.
+Of course, the end-point is also debated, but it’s generally accepted that sometime between the conversion of Iceland in 1000 and the Norman Conquest of 1066 (Jesch, pp. 9-10).

-After Lindisfarne, other religious sites were sacked across the northern Anglo-Saxon coasts, including Monkwearmouth-Jarrow Abbey 15, which was located near Lindisfarne as well.
-The first recorded Viking raid in southern Britain was in 835, against the Isle of Shippey in Wessex 16.
+After Lindisfarne, other religious sites were sacked across the northern Anglo-Saxon coasts, including Monkwearmouth-Jarrow Abbey, which was located near Lindisfarne as well (Blair, p.
+55) The first recorded Viking raid in southern Britain was in 835, against the Isle of Shippey in Wessex.

-Much like Britain, Ireland was a target during the Vikings’ westward expansion during the late 8th century, and, much like Britain, the first major recorded attack on Ireland was a raid on an island called Rechru, whose actual location is now lost (Ó Corráin, pp. 9-10) Later raids occurred along the coasts of the Irish kingdoms of Brega and Connacht 22 and continued along the west coast of Ireland into the middle of the 9th century.
+Much like Britain, Ireland was a target of the Vikings during the late 8th century, and, much like Britain, the first major recorded attack on Ireland was a raid on an island called Rechru, whose actual location is now lost (Ó Corráin, pp. 9-10) Later raids occurred along the coasts of the Irish kingdoms of Brega and Connacht (Bryne, pp. 609-610,) and continued along the west coast of Ireland into the middle of the 9th century.
 These raids were simply for plunder, rather than permanent settlement (Ó Corráin II, pp. 3-4,) although that would soon change.

-In 841, Vikings attacked Dublin, as they had before 24, but this time it was no simple raid.
-The Vikings instead settled in Dublin, building military and naval camps and fortifying the city 25.
-They used Dublin as a base from which to raid all across Ireland, striking particularly into Leinster and the Midlands 26, and by 845 they had established bases across the kingdom of Leinster.
+In 841, Vikings attacked Dublin, as they had before, but this time it was no simple raid.
+The Vikings instead settled in Dublin, building military and naval camps and fortifying the city.
+They used Dublin as a base from which to raid all across Ireland, striking particularly into Leinster and the Midlands, and by 845 they had established bases across the kingdom of Leinster.

 In 872, Haraldr hinn hárfagri became the first king of a unified Norway, and his defeated opponents fled to the Scottish islands.
 Not one to leave a threat waiting for him, Harald followed them and defeated them by 875, when he declared the islands to be under Norwegian control.
 That lasted about a decade, until the inhabitants of the Hebrides rebelled, and eventually declared themselves independent.
 Haraldr sent Ketill fláttnef to return the islands to Norwegian control, but he wound up declaring himself the King of the Isles instead – not quite what Haraldr had hoped for.

 The Viking influence in the isles of Scotland wasn’t restricted to the northern islands, however.
-The Hebrides – which had revolted against Haraldr and declared themselves independent around 885 – continued to remain at least occupied, if not ruled, by Vikings well past the end of the Viking age 31.
-The Kingdom of the Isles also controlled the Isle of Mann, and the influence of the Vikings’ culture is still evident in the modern Manx place- and personal names 32.
+The Hebrides – which had revolted against Haraldr and declared themselves independent around 885 – continued to remain at least occupied, if not ruled, by Vikings well past the end of the Viking age (Sharples and Smith) The Kingdom of the Isles also controlled the Isle of Mann, and the influence of the Vikings culture is still evident in the modern Manx place- and personal-names (Broderick).

 The Viking invasions and occupations of France happened in a relatively short time and took advantage of the massive disruption in the Frankish kingdoms after the death of Charlemagne and the subsequent partitioning of his empire.
-By 843, Charles the Bald was established as King of West Francia and was dealing with raids launched by a Norse chieftain by the name of Reginherus – though modern readers may know him better as Ragnar loðbrókr.
-According to the Annals of Xanten, Ragnar attacked Paris in 845 and occupied the city, ransacking it 33 and leaving only after a ransom of over 2.5 tonnes of silver and gold was paid 34.
+By 843, Charles the Bald was established as King of West Francia, and was dealing with raids launched by a Norse chieftain by the name of Reginherus – though modern readers may know him better as Ragnar loðbrókr.
+According to the Annals of Xanten, Ragnar attacked Paris in 845 and occupied the city, ransacking it and leaving only after a ransom of over 2.5 tonnes of silver and gold were paid (Ogg, p.
+166)

-Ingólfr made his way west from Norway, following the stories told of another Norseman, Hrafna-Flóki Vilgerðarson 37, who had overwintered in the Westfjords of Iceland previously.
-Hrafna-Flóki got his nickname by bringing three ravens with him when he left the Faroes to find Iceland.
+Ingólfr made his way west from Norway, following the stories told of another Norseman, Hrafna-Flóki Vilgerðarson, who had overwintered in the Westfjords of Iceland previously.
+Hrafna-Flóki got his nickname – Raven-Flóki – by bringing three ravens with him when he left the Faroes to find Iceland.
 One went back to the Faroes, the second returned to his ship, and the third and final one flew westward, towards Iceland.

 By 874, Ingólfr had made a settlement at what is now Reykjavík, and others began to join him.
 By 930 CE, Iceland was considered to be fully settled: The land had all been claimed and divided, and Alþingi, the national assembly of Iceland, had been established in Þingvellir.

-Around 982, Eirikr hinn rauði was exiled from Iceland “due to some killings” for three years, and opted to try and start a settlement in Greenland, rather than returning to more populated areas 40.
-After spending the required three years in exile, he returned to Iceland and drummed up support to start a new colony.
-He left with 25 ships, but only 14 survived the journey; despite that, they founded the Eastern and Western Settlements 41, which flourished as a trading hub, sending ivory, fur, and hides from the narwhal, walrus, and polar bears that they hunted to Iceland, and from there further east 42.
+Around 982, Eirikr hinn rauði was exiled from Iceland “due to some killings” for three years.
+He opted to try and start a settlement in Greenland, rather than returning to more populated areas.
+After spending the three years in exile, he returned to Iceland and drummed up support to start a new colony.
+He left with 25 ships, but only 14 survived the journey.
+Despite that, they founded the Eastern and Western Settlements,.
+They flourished as trading hubs, sending ivory, fur, and hides from the narwhal, walrus, and polar bears that they hunted to Iceland, and from there further east.

 The first Viking to spot Vinland was Bjarni Herjólfsson, who was blown off course while traveling to Greenland from Norway.
 He spotted land to the west, realized he was off course, and turned northeast.
-When he arrived at his father’s farm in Herjólfsness, he told the story of the land he spotted, which eventually got back to Leif Eiríksson.
-Leif organized an expedition to the new land, and eventually landed at a headland on the north point of a larger island 43.
-This particular headland was very likely L’Anse Aux Meadows, in the Canadian province of Newfoundland and Labrador, and it was there that Leif set up a small encampment before returning to Greenland.
-Leif’s brother, Þórvaldr, led an expedition the next year and returned to the same camp, where he stayed for three years while exploring the land and looking for a suitable place to establish a permanent settlement.
+When he arrived at his father’s farm in Herjólfsness, he told the story of the land he spotted.
+This eventually got back to Leif Eiríksson.
+Leif organized an expedition to the new land.
+Eventually landing at a headland on the north point of a larger island.
+This particular headland was very likely L’Anse Aux Meadows.
+Situated in the Canadian province of Newfoundland and Labrador.
+It was there that Leif set up a small encampment before returning to Greenland.
+Leif’s brother, Þórvaldr, led an expedition the next year and returned to the same camp.
+There he stayed for three years while exploring the land, looking for a suitable place to establish a permanent settlement.

 Vinland was not uninhabited, however.
-The ancestors of the Beothuk people had lived there for millennia by the time the Greenlanders arrived and, while their population was small, Þórvaldr managed to find them.
+The ancestors of the Beothuk people had lived there for millennia by the time the Greenlanders arrived.
+While their population was small, Þórvaldr managed to find them.
 They fought and killed several Beothuk, and were in turn attacked by a large group of them. Þórvaldr died in the battle and the Greenlanders were forced to retreat to the base camp, and eventually abandoned the island.

 There was one further voyage to Vinland, undertaken by Freydis Eiríksdóttir, which returned with a huge cargo.
 Despite that, because of the killing of a number of Icelanders by Freydis’ group of Greenlanders, and the danger posed by the Beothuk, there were no further recorded voyages to Vinland.